Language shapes the way we think, and determines what we can think about.

 But we are not always successful in doing so, especially when it comes to teaching and learning with new technologies.
 Thinking inside more familiar paradigms makes us see the world as it was, rather than as it is.
 Thinking inside these paradigms is what makes us mock the tweeting teacher and the texting teenager.

 New technologies have changed the nature of work and business by revolutionising the way we communicate.
 In doing so, they are challenging the way we do education.
 As teachers and educators we must endeavour to learn this language so that we are able to understand the needs and expectations of today’s students, how they think and why they act.

 For example, inside the old paradigm it may make sense to ridicule the youngster tapping furiously into his mobile device and accuse him of seeking instant gratification from pointless social networks.
 We all know that teacher.
 We’ve been in that staff room.

-However, shift your paradigm and you begin to understand that the only thing that youngster is indulging is his desire for communication.
+However, shift your paradigm and you begin to understand that the that youngster is only indulging is his desire for communication.
 Social media is the 21st century expression of humanity’s desire and need for communication.